ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="LxJHgeF"><a href="//imgur.com/LxJHgeF">Mutiny undecorated maximised windows</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-## Heads-Up Display
+## Head-Up Display

-A favourite of Unity 7 users is the Heads-Up Display (HUD) which provides a way to search for and run menu-bar commands without your fingers ever leaving the keyboard.
+A favourite of Unity 7 users is the Head-Up Display (HUD) which provides a way to search for and run menu-bar commands without your fingers ever leaving the keyboard.
 The HUD can be enabled via MATE Tweak.